jacobtwlee/ubc-bookstore/README.md

 ## Running Locally

-1. Make sure you have [Node.js](http://nodejs.org/) installed.
+1. Make sure you have [Node.js](http://nodejs.org/) and [MongoDB](https://www.mongodb.com/) installed.

-2. Install dependencies:
+2. Install the application dependencies:
   ```sh
   npm install
   ```

-3. Initialize the Mongo database:
+3. Start the Mongo server (if it is not already running):
     ```sh
+    sudo mongod
+    ```

+4. Initialize the Mongo database:
+  ```sh
   mongo
   > load("initdb.js")
   ```
   This step can be repeated at any time to reset the database to it's initial state.

-4. Start the server:
+5. Start the application web server:
   ```sh
   npm start
   ```